If you are healing from an abusive relationship then you know that the adage, "time is a great healer" doesn't necessarily apply here.

 These are questions that need solid answers for people leaving psychologically abusive environments.
 The manipulator has twisted and distorted your idea about relationships in a nasty way and the words, definitions and ideas need to be sorted out before you begin to have new, healthy relationships and, in particular, before you start dating after an abusive relationship.

-Some people, coming out of an abusive situation, need to start working again, or sometimes even for the first time.
+Some survivors of toxic relationships need to start working again, or sometimes even for the first time.
 For someone who has been psychologically abused, this is not as simple as throwing together a resume or CV and sending it around until something comes up.
 It's actually a very big deal.

 How do you sell yourself?
 How to you take credit for things that you are good at?
 In fact, what are you good at?
 Where do your talents lie?
 These are actually major questions for a victim of psychological abuse because they've never been allowed to put attention on these things by the manipulator.